durgagudla/EX288StudyGuide/README.md

 - During the exam, be sure to manage your time efficiently
 - Don't spend too much time on one question if you can’t figure it out
 - Try to leave time at the end to go back and test your answers
+-  You can take 10 mins break for each hour but that will be counted in your actual time.
 - Use the -h | --help flag
 - If you fail your first attempt (or think you did), immediately create a practice test __for yourself__ from what you can remember while the exam is fresh in your mind.
 Figure out the answers, then make sure you can do them quickly.
 It is important that you do not share this with anyone else, as that is against the NDA for obvious reasons.
 - Don’t stress if you don’t pass the first time.
 From what I have seen, most people don’t.
 And if you don’t have any retakes available for whatever reason, you can take a different version of the exam (until they remove it on 10/1/2021).